AvdylDinaj/IS-2024-2025/README.md

 This is a Next.js project bootstrapped with create-next-app.

 Environment keys
 You must configure these before running the app.
-Watch the video on my youtube channel on how to get them.

 NEXT_PUBLIC_MAPS_API_KEY=<GOOGLE_MAPS>